Frankly Speaking Articles from Frank Jordan's Newspaper Column

 A: Beta-1,3/1,6-glucan has an anti-fungal effect, shown in experiments with Candida albicans.
 The broad anti-infective spectrum of Beta-1,3/1,6-glucan can be explained by the fact that the immuno-potentiation produced by this unique material is due to the immune cells response to what they think is pathogenic fungus, but in fact is a harmless extraction from yeast cell wall.
 Once activated, the immune cells then seek out actual fungi in the body, including Candida.
 Research at Oxford University also demonstrates the effectiveness of Beta 1/3-1/6-d glucan as well as decades of research available by a search on PubMed by entering the words, "beta glucan.".

-Frank M. Jordan is a noted author, lecturer, commentator, researcher and co-inventor with several U.S. and Foreign Patents Issued or Pending, including U.S. Patent 6,476,003 issued related to Beta 1,3/1,6d glucan from yeast cell wall.
+Frank M. Jordan is a noted author, lecturer, commentator, researcher and co-inventor with several U.S. and Foreign Patents Issued or Pending, including U.S. Patent 6,476,003 issued related to Beta 1,3/1,6d glucan from yeast cell wall and the immune response.
 Jordan received a Master’s degree in post-graduate studies from The University of Texas at Austin and serves as President of Carmel Research, Inc., a corporation involved in Beta glucan research and Beta glucan patents for decades, in addition to being CEO of Nutritional Scientific Corporation.
-Jordan is and has been qualified as a beta glucan expert witness by a U.S. Federal Court.
+Jordan is and has been qualified as a beta glucan and immune response expert witness by a U.S. Federal Court.
 Frank Jordan's Health Commentaries can also be heard on weekdays on Sirius/XM Ch 131 nationally at 4:46 pm EST, with more than 3,000 Healthy, Wealthy and Wise broadcasts to date on radio and television.

 This IMMUNITION REPORTS website (www.immunitionreports.com) is designed to provide accurate and authoritative information with regard to the subject matter covered; however, this website is not intended to be a substitute for a professional consultation with a physician or a qualified health care provider or to offer medical or related professional advice.
 Frank Jordan, contributing authors or employees or independent contractors, specifically disclaim any liability, loss or risk, personal or otherwise, that is or may be incurred as a consequence, directly or indirectly, of the use and application of any information contained on this website nor are they to be held responsible for any errors or omissions in this website.